nathansamuell/groundStation/docs/user-guide/env.md

 * [ ] Developer
 * [ ] Set By Default

-This variable is a string representation of a numerical passcode for GroundStation.
+This variable is a string representation of a numerical passcode for FlightControl.
 It can be however many digits you desire.

 Sample Setting: